frictionlessdata/frictionless-py/docs/index.rst

 `Mailing list`_: Discussion takes place on the openspending-dev mailing list

-`IRC channel_`: We also have discussions on #openspending-dev at Freenode
+`IRC Channel_`: We also have discussions on #openspending-dev at Freenode

 `Documentation`_: An overview of the features that are currently in place.